 In addition to her practice, Lindsey also manages the firm’s Law Clerk Program, and serves on the Board of Fundraising and Charitable Activities.
-She is an active in the ABA as a member of the Administrative Law and Regulatory Practice Section and as an editor-member of the Young Lawyers Division (YLD) Affiliate Blog.
+She is an active in the ABA as a member of the Administrative Law and Regulatory Practice Section.
+In 2018, Lindsey was named as a ‘Cannabis Law Expert.
 Lindsey was recently profiled as a young regulatory law superstar in the “2017 Next Generation Attorney Special Issue” of Attorney at Law.

 - U.S. District Court, District of North Dakota (2017)

 - U.S. District Court, District of Minnesota (2016)

 - J.D., cum laude, William Mitchell College of Law, St. Paul, Minnesota (2015)